luketrenaman/rotator/README.md

 # Conclusion

 Rotator took around 3 months to develop, and I had a blast designing the levels.
 My favorite thing about this game was learning how the rotation mechanics worked, and starting to get a feel for how the bullets moved around the player.

+## License
+The source code to Rotator is under the MIT license, but this does not apply to game assets (music, images) by Luke Trenaman.